14rynx/timer-bot/README.md

 Since we need to connect to both ESI and discord, there is sadly still some things to do.
 TLDR: Create an env file and fill it in with the CCP and Discord info, then run with docker compose.

-### Database Support
-The bot now supports both SQLite (default) and PostgreSQL databases.
-PostgreSQL is automatically included in the Docker Compose setup.

 1. Clone this repository
     ```shell
     git clone https://github.com/14rynx/timer-bot.git